CumulusNetworks/docs/content/cumulus-linux-514/Layer-3/Routing/Segment-Routing.md

 ### Show SRv6 Endpoints

 SRv6 endpoints are installed as IPv6 routes into the RIB and FIB.
 To show SRv6 endpoints, view the IPv6 RIB with the `nv show vrf <vrf> router rib ipv6 route` command.
-You can view a specific route with the `nv show vrf <vrf> router rib ipv6 route <route-id>` command.------------------------------------
+You can view a specific route with the `nv show vrf <vrf> router rib ipv6 route <route-id>` command.

 ### Show SRv6 Statistics